microsoft/msopentech-tools-for-intellij/README.md

-MS Open Tech Tools:  IntelliJ and Android Studio Plugin for Microsoft Services (DEPRACATED)
+MS Open Tech Tools:  IntelliJ and Android Studio Plugin for Microsoft Services (DEPRECATED)
 ================================================================================

 > :warning: **NOTE** This project has been deprecated in favor of the newer plugin versions released by Microsoft, which are equivalent in functionality, but split across 3 separate plugins: